-Joe Lyon is a highly-rated Cincinnati, Ohio Auto Defect Lawyer and experienced Ohio product liability attorney, well-versed in the economic impact injuries and death have on a victim’s life and family.
+Joe Lyon is a highly-rated Cincinnati, Ohio Auto Defect Lawyer and experienced Ohio Auto Recall attorney, well-versed in the economic impact, injuries and death have on a victim’s life and family.

 If a car or truck fails to meet safety specifications dictated by the Federal Motor Vehicle Safety Standards—anything from windshield defrosting systems to air bags—it can lead to recalls, either initiated by a specific manufacturer, or by recommendations from the National Highway Traffic Safety Administration (NHTSA).